-Asbury Automotive Group has made a living out of being large.
-The company oversees about 80 dealerships, which operate around 100 auto franchises, in about a dozen states, including the Carolinas, Florida, Texas, and Virginia.
+Asbury Automotive Group is a Fortune 500 public auto retail company.
+The company oversees about 87 dealerships, which operate around 100 auto franchises, in about a dozen states, including the Carolinas, Florida, Texas, and Virginia.
 The dealerships sell some 30 different brands of US and foreign new and used vehicles.
 Asbury also offer parts, service, and collision repair, as well as financing and insurance.
 The auto dealer has grown by acquiring large, locally-branded dealership groups, as well as smaller groups and individually-owned dealerships, throughout the US.
 Customers include individual buyers and fleet operators.

-Aside from the Carolinas, Florida, Texas, and Virginia Asbury has dealerships in Arkansas, Georgia, Mississippi, Missouri, and New Jersey.
+Aside from the Carolinas, Florida, Texas, and Virginia Asbury has dealerships in Arkansas, Georgia, Mississippi, and Missouri.

 Revenues increased by some 10% in 2011 vs. 2010 and net income grew by close to 80%.
 Revenues in 2011 came in at $4.3 billion compared to $3.9 billion in 2010 and cash flow from operations increased to $135 million in 2011 from $23 million in 2010.

 The company's luxury and mid-line import vehicles comprised 84% of revenues; while its domestic vehicles 16% of revenues in 2011.
 The company also operates some 25 collision repair centers, which accounted for around 15% of revenues.